aachurin/peewee_migrations/README.md

     xyzzy = peewee.IntegerField()
 ```

-Run `watch` to create new migration:
+and run `watch` to create new migration:

 ```bash
 $ pem watch
 Migration `0002_migration_201807191036` has been created.